Secure or not secure? Google begins HTTP clampdown

 So what’s the difference between HTTP and HTTPS?
 Well, it’s only one letter different, but that little ‘s’ counts for a lot when it comes to your data and information safety.
 HTTPS encryption protects the gap between your web browser and the website you’re visiting, meaning no one can intercept the info you’re sending or receiving, or spy on what you’re doing.

 Without this encryption, anyone with the means and know how to do so can take any of the information you send or receive – think credit cards details and confidential, personal information – or even infect websites with malware and viruses that would then have a direct link to your own Mac or PC.

 Priority Pixels security

 Getting your site encrypted and secure is now easier and cheaper than ever and there are no excuses not to do it.
 If you need any help or advice on getting the latest SSL encryption for your own site to make it’s secure and Google friendly, get in touch with us today.
+We can even help with your WordPress security.
 Call the team on 01626 245061 or email us on: email@example.com.